mccanne/sharkfest/README.md

 count() by typeof(this)
 ```

-## Instrospection in the PCAP data
+## Introspection of the PCAP Data

-So let's go back to the pcap data in the app and run Henri's query:
+So let's go back to the PCAP example in the app and run Henri's query:
 ```
 count() by typeof(this)
 ```

-Ok, that's really powerful but it would be more intuitive to see a sample
+Ok, that's really powerful, but it would be more intuitive to see a sample
 value of each type...  you can use the _any_ aggregator!
 ```
 any(this) by typeof(this) | cut any